-Surface erosion has continued to form rills on the embankment surface.
-The rilling was observed above and below the intermediate berm.
-The intermediate berm has bunds to limit water flow parallel to the wall.
-The intermediate berm has a safety bund which is locally eroded.
+The intermediate berm has small bunds to limit water flow parallel to the wall.
+The intermediate berm has a downstream edge safety bund which is locally eroded.
 Some rip-rap armoured channels have been constructed to control water flows from the intermediate berm.
-One location of incipient slumping (approximately 3m long and 1m into the berm) of the crest of the intermediate berm was observed.
-This slumping was inferred to be surficial in nature and related to the steep face of the berm formed locally by the berm's safety bund (refer photo on Figure A6).
+These treatments have been only partially successful as water flows by-pass some of these structures (refer photos on Figure A7).